baezortega/TCG2019/README.md

 Transmissible Cancer Group, University of Cambridge
 2018–2019_

-This repository contains custom R and Python scripts which can be used to replicate the analyses performed in Baez-Ortega _et al._, 2019 [**UNPUBLISHED**].
+This repository contains custom R and Python scripts which can be used to replicate the analyses performed in Baez-Ortega _et al._, _Science_ 2019.
 The set-up and usage of the data and scripts are explained below.

+If you use some of these methods for your own research, please use the following citation.

+> **A. Baez-Ortega _et al_.
+Somatic evolution and global expansion of an ancient transmissible cancer lineage. _Science_ 365, eaau9923 (2019).
+DOI: 10.1126/science.aau9923.**

 ---